 Today’s Monday Musings is about low alcohol wines.
 The picture above is of bubbles.
 I am thinking of bubbles that have low alcohol such as Moscato.
+Today is #NationalMoscatoDay.
 A lot has been written of late of this trend towards wines with lower levels of alcohol, I’m just wondering if this is on your mind as well.
-I also have noticed since the pandemic that many people are feeling a need to cut their consumption which got out of control during the pandemic.
+I also have noticed since the pandemic that many people are feeling a need to cut their consumption which got out of control.
 I know I drank much more frequently than I had before the pandemic.
 I wonder if the same is true of you.

 I don’t often look at the alcohol level of the wines I buy but I do notice for example the weight of the bottle or the color in the glass or the amount of oak on a wine as signs that maybe the alcohol is high.
 Sometimes those items have nothing to do with alcohol but often they do.